brunodea/nevertoolate/README.md

 ## Description

-Sometimes during our daily lives, we are just “not feeling it” and we need a few words to motivate ourselves in order to keep on going, right? *Never Too Late* is the application that tries to solve this problem.
+> Sometimes during our daily lives, we are just “not feeling it” and we need a few words to motivate ourselves in order to keep on going, right? *Never Too Late* is the application that tries to solve this problem.
 It can show you meaningful insights whenever you need them: when waking up, when feeling down or even when you simply want some help to stop procrastinating. *Never Too Late* will help *you* make your life better.

-This application is for people who need motivation during their daily lives.

 ## Development